Articles and Features

 For more than two decades, painters, sculptors, photographers, writers, and conceptual artists have lived side-by-side despite the threat of local authorities and police.

-The year 2006 saw the opening of the Songzhuang Art Museum, the first public art facility providing both an exhibition platform for artists and a community centre, followed – due to the increase in the artist population – by the construction of innovative and alternative solutions for working and living.
+The year 2006 saw the opening of the Songzhuang Art Museum, the first public art facility providing both an exhibition platform for artists and a community center, followed by the construction of innovative and alternative solutions for working and living due to the increase in the artist population.

 Ein Hod, Israel